JorgenVatle/atpay-docs/reference/rest/ipns.md

 ## Validating The IPN Authenticity
 All IPNs come with an `X-Authorization` header.
 This should match up with your API key.
-If it doesn't, simply discard the IPN as then it most likely doesn't originate from us.
+If it doesn't, simply discard the IPN as it most likely doesn't originate from us.

 ## Example Payload
 <<< snippets/payload/order-ipn.json